Chapter 2 Introduction

 2.3 Preparations

-To start the project work, we will ask students to read at least two papers - one general paper and one specific research paper and to introduce the key messages of these papers to your fellow students in the first days in the field (for guidelines to reading and summarizing papers, see Chapter Student’s projects.
+As a preparation, we ask students to read at one paper and summarize the paper so that you are able to introduce the key messages of these papers to your fellow students (for guidelines to reading and summarizing papers, see Chapter Student’s projects.
 The specific paper may be chosen to fit the topic of the project work (see also specific recommendations at the project descriptions).

 General papers, reviews, synthesis